 Grandma’s Gluten Free Dinner Rolls

-We attribute the lovely, tender, pull apart goodness of these rolls to Flour Farm flour.
+We attribute the tender goodness of these rolls to Flour Farm flour.
 A delicious baked good starts with a quality foundation.
 It also needs a kick-in-the-booty recipe.
 Special thanks to My Gluten Free Kitchen.
 We adapted their recipe to be successful with Flour Farm Organic Free Flour Blend, and are simply thrilled with the results.
-These dinner rolls are the closest to my grandma’s that we’ve made yet.
+These pull-apart dinner rolls are the closest to my grandma’s that we’ve made yet.
 If you choose to make these dinner rolls with a different flour blend, your results may differ.

-Please let us know how Grandma’s Gluten Free Dinner Rolls recipe worked for you!
+Please let us know how your Grandma’s Gluten Free Dinner Rolls turned out!
 We love to receive feedback.
 Please rate this recipe and leave a comment in the section provided below.
 Thank you.

 Peace & LOVE – Teri